cjb3768/Bullins-Bot/README.md

 Command Format

-Commands are prefaced by the call phrase 'Bull!'
+Commands are prefaced by the call phrase `Bull!`

 Command List